 Mint.com: Mint is for personal finances.
 Pros: It’s hip, online, free and syncs up with your iphone and ipad.
 It downloads all of your transactions for you, automatically.
 Could-be-cons: Not all banks or credit unions sync up.
 Plus, the main expense categories are set – you can’t alter them or customize them, but you can add your own additional and sub-categories.
-Learn more about Mint.com and our Wake Up With Mint Course here.
+It’s a very simple tracking system that shows your income and expenses at a quick glance.
+Learn more about Mint.com here.

 Quicken: Quicken was also created for personal finances.
 However, it has more robust features than Mint – you can customize all your categories and budgets.
 You can run more customized reports.
 You can choose to download your transactions (like Mint) or enter them by hand.
 You can have a few different bookkeeping systems each in its own file. (ie: one for personal, one for joint).
 PC or Mac versions are available.
 Cost: $30-100.